 We are pleased to offer a way for you to share your thoughts on Crude Accountability.
 Below you can read some of the recent feedback we have received on our environmental justice campaigns in the Caspian.
-Whether you’re a colleague, donor, supporter, oil company CEO or a new friend, we invite you to read this commentary and to share your thoughts on the value of Crude Accountability.
+Whether you’re a colleague, donor, supporter, oil company CEO, or a new friend, we invite you to read this commentary and share your thoughts on the value of Crude Accountability.

 Leanne Grossman, Crude Accountability Board of Directors

 I’m so proud to be a member of Crude Accountability’s Board of Directors because Crude speaks truth to power.
 Crude Accountability defends environmental rights activists in the most dangerous moments and doesn’t run away from the fire.